 Born in Philadelphia on December 7, 1928, Noam Chomsky was an intellectual prodigy who went on to earn a PhD in linguistics at the University of Pennsylvania.
 Since 1955, he has been a professor at MIT and has produced groundbreaking, controversial theories on human linguistic capacity.
 Chomsky is widely published, both on topics in his field and on issues of dissent and U.S. foreign policy.

 Noam Chomsky was a brilliant child, and his curiosities and intellect were kindled greatly by his early experiences.
 Born in Philadelphia on December 7, 1928, Chomsky felt the weight of America's Great Depression.
-He was raised with a younger brother, David, and although his own family was middle-class, he witnessed injustices all around him.
+He was raised with a younger brother, David, and although his own family was middle class, he witnessed injustices all around him.
 One of his earliest memories consisted of watching security officers beat women strikers outside of a textile plant.

-By the age of 13, he was traveling from Philadelphia to New York, spending much of his time listening to disparate perspectives hashed out by adults over cigarettes and magazines at his uncle’s newsstand at the back of a 72nd Street subway exit.
+By the age of 13, Chomsky was traveling from Philadelphia to New York, spending much of his time listening to the disparate perspectives hashed out among adults over cigarettes and magazines at his uncle’s newsstand at the back of a 72nd Street subway exit.
 Chomsky greatly admired his uncle, a man of little formal education, but someone who was wildly smart about the world around him.
 Chomsky’s current political views spring from this type of lived-experience stance, positing that all people can understand politics and economics and make their own decisions, and that authority ought to be tested before being deemed legitimate and worthy of power.

 Just as World War II was coming to a close, Chomsky began his studies at the University of Pennsylvania.
 He found little use for his classes until he met Zellig S. Harris, an American scholar touted for discovering structural linguistics (breaking language down into distinct parts or levels).
 Chomsky was moved by what he felt language could reveal about society.
 Harris was moved by Chomsky’s great potential and did much to advance the young man’s undergraduate studies, with Chomsky receiving his B.A. and M.A in nontraditional modes of study.